 We've discussed how important it is to get your trade terms right.
-Ensuring that you have your trade terms clear and ensuring that they cover all potential areas that a customer could get confused or have expectations outside of what you are willing to offer can help reduce problems.
-Regularly review your trading terms and do the best you can to get across all the critical elements of a trade that require specific agreement.
+Ensuring that you have your trade terms clear and that they cover all potential areas that a customer could get confused with or have expectations outside of what you are willing to offer can help reduce problems.
+Regularly review your trading terms and do your best to get across all the critical elements of a trade that require a specific agreement.
 The clarity in your terms can not just help you avoid disputes, but it can also help get them resolved in your favor quicker if a buyer is going against the rules that you have set out for a trade.

 Providing Proof of Payment

 Providing proof of payment is important, and sometimes (depending on the payment method), it's crucial to prepare this in advance and always assume you could need it.
-One excellent example is cash by mail trades; this is one type of trade growing in popularity among P2P traders; however, it requires some additional attention to detail to become great at providing.
-Filming yourself packaging the cash and ideally posting it can protect you against claims of non-payment, especially when you have marked the package in a unique way that shows it is indeed the same package.
+One excellent example is cash by mail trades which are growing in popularity among P2P traders.
+However, these trades require additional attention to detail to become great at providing.
+Filming yourself packaging the cash and posting it can protect you against claims of non-payment, especially when you have marked the package in a unique way that shows it is indeed the same package.

-While proof of payment won't always be necessary during a trade, it's one of those things that are vital when a problem arises, or in the case of a slower payment method, can help comfort a customer while they wait for the payment to be received.
-Look at the payment methods you provide (or are considering providing) and ensure that there is a practical way to record proof of payment for those times you do need it and provide peace of mind even if you don't.
+While proof of payment won't always be necessary during a trade, it's vital when a problem arises, or in the case of a slower payment method, it can help comfort a customer while they wait for the payment to be received.
+So look at the payment methods you provide (or are considering) and ensure that there is a practical way to record proof of payment for those times you need it and provide peace of mind even if you don't.

 Sometimes the Best Thing to Do is Ask for Help

-Now and then, as a vendor, you may run into a situation that you haven't experienced before and aren't sure how to resolve it or what the best way to proceed may be.
-While resources are abundant online about bitcoin and other cryptocurrencies, finding quality information as a P2P trader can be difficult for some specific circumstances.
+Now and then, as a vendor, you may run into a situation you haven't experienced before and aren't sure how to resolve it or what the best way to proceed may be.
+While resources about bitcoin and other cryptocurrencies are abundant online, finding quality information or advice as a P2P trader on how to deal with a specific situation can be challenging.

-When it comes to getting support, finding community, and obtaining help when you need it, this should play a key part in deciding which platform you choose for your P2P trading.
-LocalCoinSwap offers customer support that very much exceeds the standards of other popular marketplaces where you can frequently see concerned users online dealing with extensive wait times and robotic responses.
-While you can contact support anytime, you can also pop into the LocalCoinSwap telegram group and get help from staff and helpful advice from the active community loaded with traders.
+When it comes to getting support, finding community, and obtaining help when you need it, this should play a crucial part in deciding which platform you choose for your P2P trading.
+LocalCoinSwap offers customer support that exceeds the standards of other popular marketplaces where you can frequently see concerned users online dealing with extensive wait times and automated responses.
+While you can contact support anytime, you can also pop into the LocalCoinSwap telegram group and get help from staff and advice from the active community loaded with traders.

-Sometimes part of becoming the best possible vendor you can be is knowing when to seek advice, and if you've chosen LocalCoinSwap as your P2P marketplace, that's easy to do.
+Sometimes part of becoming the best possible vendor you can be is knowing when to seek advice, and if you've chosen LocalCoinSwap as your P2P marketplace, that's easy.

 Keeping Records So You Can Rest Easy

-When running any kind of business, it's important to keep records of your transactions.
+When running any business, keeping records of your transactions is essential.
 You never know when you may need some critical data, and finding out you've lost track of it can cause various headaches depending on the circumstances.
 Whether you are trying to prepare for taxes, dealing with a payment provider that has reached out requesting information about a specific transaction, or law enforcement wanting assistance regarding potential fraud, it's vital to keep records of your interactions and, of course, your transactions.

 Spreadsheets are a fantastic tool for not just doing things like dealing with trade history exports but for keeping track of the traders you deal with and those trades' specifics.
-Logging information like accounts you've deposited funds into, dates, and anything else you can easily record can be a metaphorical lifesaver when a situation arises that can be managed with the correct information at hand.
-Centralized exchanges also have a habit of only storing your trade history for a certain period, so be sure to regularly export and manually gather anything that isn't included, as you may log in one day to find that you lost information you needed to record.
+Logging information like accounts you've deposited funds into, dates, and anything else you can easily record can be a metaphorical lifesaver when a situation arises that can be managed with the correct information.
+Unfortunately, centralized exchanges also have a habit of only storing your trade history for a certain period, so be sure to regularly export and manually gather anything that isn't included, as you may log in one day to find that you lost the information you needed to record.